 You’ll need to download the app from the App Store or Google Play Store and log in to your Microsoft account.
 Once you’re logged in, power on the console and type in the code you see in the app, which appears on your TV screen – this pulls in all your data without you having to type it all in.

-After this, you need to enter some details like wifi name and password and when done the console will go through a small update and placed you on the login screen.
+After this, you need to enter some details like wifi name and password and when done the console will go through a small update and place you on the login screen.

 If you’ve used an Xbox recently, the home screen will seem familiar.
-We encounter some small issues on the interface like
+We encounter some small issues with the interface like

-some images on the screen take a few seconds to load as content is pulled from the internet, but we don’t know it’s the model-specific issue although our connection is fast and steady.
+some images on the screen take a few seconds to load as content is pulled from the internet, but we don’t know if it’s a model-specific issue although our connection is fast and steady.